President Trump's First 100 Days and Their Economic Impact

 Trump's Homeland Security Secretary John Kelly said the wall wouldn't work unless border agents patrolled it.
 He said the best way to stop drug smugglers was drying it up at the source.
 That would require increasing behavioral health funding for U.S. treatment programs.
 Kelly worked with Peru and others when he led the U.S. Southern Command.

 Trump promised to force Mexico to pay for the wall.
 If it refused, he threatened to change a rule under the USA Patriot Act, an antiterrorism law.
-The change would confiscate Western Union money transfers to Mexico from immigrants here illegally.
+The change would confiscate Western Union money transfers to Mexico from immigrants who moved here illegally.
 The Mexican central bank reported that $25 billion was sent from abroad.
 There are no exact figures on how much of that is from U.S. immigrants.

 Trump's other orders require stronger vetting for immigrants from the Middle East and Africa.
 He would also withhold federal funds from "sanctuary cities."
 That's if they don't turn over criminals in America illegally to U.S. Immigration and Customs Enforcement.
 He would also add 5,000 border agents.

 January 27.
 President Trump signed an executive order banning travelers from seven countries.
 They were Syria, Iran, Libya, Somalia, Sudan, Yemen, and Iraq.
 It also banned all refugees for four months and Syrian refugees indefinitely.
 The American Civil Liberties Union and others filed lawsuits on behalf of clients affected by the ban.
 On February 3, Federal Judge James Robart blocked the ban.
 The Department of Homeland Security suspended the ban's enforcement on February 5.